wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 .. image:: images/labview/ni_update_enable.png

 You will be prompted whether to enable the NI update service.
 You can choose to not enable the update service.

+.. warning:: It is not recommended to install these updates unless directed by FRC through our usual communication channels (FRC Blog, Team Updates or E-mail Blasts).

 Reboot to Complete Installation
 -------------------------------